Join Team Edwards Today!

 Amanda’s experience as a municipal finance attorney proved invaluable during her tenure on the City Council as the city grappled with budgetary deficits and pension reform.
 Amanda served as the Vice Chair of the Budget & Fiscal Affairs Committee, authored numerous measures to ensure more accountability and good stewardship of the city’s limited resources, and helped lead budgetary sessions analyzing the city’s $5.1 billion budget.
 Amanda also served on the Economic Development Committee.

-FROM TRANSPORTATION TO COMMUNITIES - EXPERIENCE THAT COUNTS
+FROM TRANSPORTATION TO EMPOWERING COMMUNITIES - EXPERIENCE THAT COUNTS

 When Hurricane Harvey resulted in 51 inches of rainfall in Houston in 2017, Amanda organized hundreds of volunteers to provide ongoing relief efforts for Houston’s most vulnerable.
 Her work focused on hundreds of households in areas with high concentrations of low-income seniors.

 Amanda graduated from Eisenhower High School in Aldine ISD.
 She earned a B.A. in Political Science from Emory University in 2004.
-While at Emory, Amanda served as a Community Building and Social Change Fellow, and she worked in six Community Development Corporations (CDCs).
-After graduating from Emory, she worked for Congresswoman Sheila Jackson Lee in Washington, D.C.
-Amanda went on to earn her J.D. from Harvard Law School, where she was a student attorney for the Criminal Justice Institute.
+While at Emory, Amanda served as a Community Building and Social Change Fellow, and she worked in six Community Development Corporations (CDCs) to achieve comprehensive community-based results.
+After graduating from Emory, she worked for Congresswoman Sheila Jackson Lee in Washington, D.C., before earning her J.D. from Harvard Law School, where she was a student attorney for the Criminal Justice Institute.

 Compelled by the aftermath of Hurricane Katrina, Amanda relocated to New Orleans.
 While in New Orleans, Amanda served as a judicial law clerk for Federal District Court Judge Ivan Lemelle and founded Project NOW: The New Orleans Writing Project, which inspired New Orleans youth to empower themselves and their community through the power of writing.